 Note: If you are upgrading from a version of Engine before 21.1, please see this Breaking Changes for 21.1 article.
 Everything in that article will apply as well.

-This is the last release* in which the following are supported:
+This is the second to last* release in which the following are supported:

 - Non-API integrations with Engine -- This means using a custom in-process integration class loaded by the LogicIntegrationClassName setting or calling public methods on Engine's internal libraries (e.g., using ScormEngineManager to import courses)